We ask you, humbly, to help us.

 ||Halloween is still celebrated as an ancient pagan festival of the dead by witches all

 over the world.
-Actually, the festival is primarily a harvest celebration, and a time
+Actually, in ancient times, the festival was primarily a harvest celebration, and a time

 to foretell the future.

 ||During Halloween, gods (actually demons) are worshipped with human sacrifice.